Are you aware of these common enemies of honey bees??

 Raccoons can also be very destructive, throwing around equipment, such as feeders and frames of honey that have been left out.

-Here’s some ways for controlling these bee predators:
+Here’s some ways for controlling these common enemies of honey bees:

 - Set your hives up at least 18 inches off the ground.
 This keeps skunks from reaching the entrance.